I’m a painter based in Clapton, East London, where I’ve lived for nearly 15 years.

 In 2023–2024, I spent a year documenting the shifting seasons and landscapes of the Walthamstow Wetlands, which culminated in a solo exhibition at the site’s Engine House.
 I was also part of Super Nature at the Garden Museum in Lambeth.

-For me, painting is a way of exploring complexity, visually, emotionally, and in terms of the world around us.
+For me, painting is a way of keeping a diary and documenting my surroundings.
 I’m especially drawn to messy, complicated subjects like undergrowth, bushes, and thickets where there’s no obvious focal point.
 The challenge lies in deciding what to leave out, what to emphasise, and how to translate the chaos of the natural world into a compelling image.
 At its heart, my work is about paying attention, both to the world, and to the painting process itself.

 Powered by Artwork Archive